The Official Site of Robert Barclay, Author

 ‘That’s why I need to have a word.
 Mum and Cassie got arrested and taken to gaol.
 I’m afraid I also quite lost my temper with the constable; only Mum saved me from getting arrested, too.’

-‘I’ll admit he didn’t exactly cover himself in glory this morning, Daddy, but I expect Cassie’s war may have been his first.
-Unfortunately, the lawyer didn’t turn up in time to stop them from being arrested and taken away, which might also have saved his reputation.
+‘I’ll admit he didn’t exactly cover himself in glory today.
+I suspect Cassie’s War may have been his first.
+Unfortunately, the lawyer didn’t turn up in time to stop Mum, Cassie and her friends from being arrested and taken away, which might also have saved his reputation.
 I didn’t envy the position he found himself in, though.
 He reminded me of Guy Fawkes pleading for a bucket of water.
-Anyway, the good news is Cassie got a court order stopping John Hanford and his cronies from letting their livestock loose on the downs.
-Seems they’re home to a rare orchid species.
+The good news is Cassie got a court order stopping John Hanford and his cronies from letting their livestock loose on the downs—it seems they’re home to a rare orchid species.
 You learn something new every day, don’t you?’

-‘They’re called red helleborine, and they’re critically endangered.
+‘They’re called red helleborine and are critically endangered.
 Only found in three places in the whole of England, so they say.
 Four now.’

 ‘Marvellous idea.
-I’ll get Mrs T to organise drinks and order barbeque meat from Hinwoods.’
+I’ll get Mrs T to organise drinks and order some barbeque meat from Hinwoods.’

-‘Better invite that damn fool Lesley and his wife over, too; let him know there are no hard feelings.
-Otherwise, the poor sod’s going to be as popular as Prohibition down at The Greyhound and Fox and Hounds tonight.’
+‘Best have her invite that damn fool Lesley and his wife over, too—let him know there are no hard feelings.
+Otherwise, the poor sod will be as popular as Prohibition down at The Greyhound and Fox and Hounds tonight.’

 ‘Well, I see you still have remnants of the benevolent conquering hero in you.
 As long as you live and breathe, I daresay chivalry’s not lost in England.’

 ‘Not a bit of it!
-Just want him in range of my 12-gauge if I find out the bugger’s hurt Cassie or your mother.’
+Just want the bugger in range of my twelve-gauge if I find out he’s hurt Cassie or your mother.’

 No one remembered ever seeing red helleborine orchids in the woodlands.
-Still, a week later, the council’s plant and wildlife officers confirmed the delicate purple-pink flowers were in full bloom, nestling among green wands of native grasses in the leaf mould beneath several stands of gnarled old beech trees.
+Still, a week later, the council’s plant and wildlife officers confirmed the delicate purple-pink flowers were blooming in their now-protected glory among green wands of native grasses beneath gnarled old beech trees.

-The village elders claimed the same beeches once concealed highwaymen lying in wait for travellers on moonlit nights two hundred years earlier; brigands who also robbed the rich landowners of their ill-gotten gains.
-Over post-dinner cognac, descendants of the same landed gentry suspected the dirt-stained hands of a more gender-inclusive Dick Turpin the culprit this time-as did the gossip over a pint in The Fox and Hounds and Greyhound public bars.
+The village elders claimed the same scattered stands of beeches once concealed highwaymen lying in wait for travellers on moonlit nights two hundred years earlier—brigands who also robbed the wealthy landowners of their nefarious gains.
+With the aromas of vintage leather and mellow cigars in the air, descendants of the same landed gentry swirled and sniffed their after-dinner cognacs, suspecting the muddied hands of a more gender-inclusive Dick Turpin the culprit this time—as did gossip over numerous pints in The Fox and Hounds and Greyhound’s public bars.

-Unknown to anyone at the time, Cassandra Spencer’s decision to devote her life to human rights abuses and rainforest atrocities would later rock this picturesque corner of England’s green and pleasant land for the third time.
+Unknown to anyone at the time, Cassie Spencer’s decision to devote her life to opposing crimes against humanity and exposing rainforest atrocities would later rock this picturesque corner of England’s green and pleasant land for the third time.

 2